 At the end of the report, give a brief recap of the sections you discussed.
 Summarize the key points made in the analysis.

 Do you need an easy way to keep track of your business’s finances?
 Patriot’s online accounting software lets you keep track of your income and expenses.
-And, we offer free, U.S.-based support.
-Try it for free today!
+And, we offer free, USA-based support.
+Get your free trial today!

 This is not intended as legal advice; for more information, please click here.